mmbman/Katagiri/index.md

 Genpo Michael O’Neal will be leading the Buddhist Studies class at Compassionate Ocean Zen Center, with the primary reading being the [Karma](karma) series of talks.
 (I made a nice printed version that can only be obtained via the class.)

-For both classes, a Zoom option is available for those who can only attend remotely.
-Four of the class sessions overlap in time, but a highly motivated person could participate in both classes via some combination of in-person attendance, Zoom, and recordings.

 ## Latest Updates

 **January 18, 2023:** More editing of [*Blue Cliff Record* Case 44: Ho Shan’s Knowing How to Beat the Drum, Talk 1](1983-04-20-Blue-Cliff-Record-Case-44-Talk-1) and  [*Blue Cliff Record* Case 18: National Teacher Chung’s Seamless Monument](1981-07-18-Blue-Cliff-Record-Case-18).